Neuropsychological Evaluations

 Do you take insurance, and how does that work?

-Yes, we are in network with Tricare and Blue Cross Blue Shield of Wyoming.
+Yes, we are in network with Blue Cross Blue Shield of Wyoming for assessments.
 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 • What are my mental health benefits?